Computing cobordism maps in link Floer homology and the reduced Khovanov TQFT: A decorated skein exact triangle

 Then $\left(\bigoplus_{i \in \Z} \td C_i, \td\de\right)$ is a graded filtered complex, which we call the \emph{reduced Khovanov filtered complex} associated to the marked diagram $D$. \end{definition}

 Strictly speaking, the complex $(\td C, \td\de)$ is not graded, because the differential does not respect the grading.
-However, we use the term \emph{graded filtered} to underline the fact that the filtration comes from a grading on $\td C$; cf.~Equation~\eqref{eq:filtration}.
+However, we use the term \emph{graded filtered} to underline the fact that the filtration comes from a grading on $\td C$; cf.~equation~\eqref{eq:filtration}.

-As explained for instance in~\cite{mccleary}, a filtered complex yields a spectral sequence whose $E^2$ page is the homology of the associated graded complex.
+As explained for instance by McCleary~\cite{mccleary}, a filtered complex yields a spectral sequence whose $E^2$ page is the homology of the associated graded complex.
 Hence, by Corollary~\ref{cor:TQFT}, in our case the $E^2$ page is the reduced Khovanov homology of~$L$.

-\begin{remark} The definition of the reduced Khovanov filtered complex actually does not require any Floer homology.
+\begin{remark} The definition of the reduced Khovanov filtered complex actually does not require any Floer theory.
 It can also be defined using the formalism of Bar-Natan~\cite{bar2002khovanov} or Khovanov~\cite{kh}.
 The vector space $\td C_u$ can be defined as

-where the $v_-$ is associated to the marked component of $L_u$.
-The cobordism maps are given by the reduced Khovanov TQFT, which we can denote by either $\rKh$ or $\HFL$, and whose definition does not require any Floer theory. \end{remark}
+where $v_-$ is associated to the marked component of $L_u$.
+The cobordism maps are given by the reduced Khovanov TQFT, which we can denote either by $\rKh$ or $\HFLh$, and whose definition does not require any Floer theory. \end{remark}

 In a similar way as above, we can also define an unreduced \emph{Khovanov filtered complex} for a link diagram by applying the usual Khovanov TQFT~\cite{bar2002khovanov} to the full cube of resolutions in Definition~\ref{def:cube}.